 Añejo tequila rather than American whiskey dominates this Manhattan riff.

-If you like bacon and Old-Fashioneds then you'll love the Benton's Old-Fashioned.
+If you like an Old-Fashioned and bacon then you'll love the Benton's Old-Fashioned.